mediapipe_face_mesh 2.0.0 copy "mediapipe_face_mesh: ^2.0.0" to clipboard

-Real-time MediaPipe face detection and face mesh tracking for Flutter on Android and iOS.
+Real-time MediaPipe face detection, face mesh and iris tracking, ARKit-style face blendshapes, and 3D face geometry with head pose for Flutter on Android and iOS.

 mediapipe_face_mesh #